 We receive Ki naturally and effortlessly from the air we breathe, from the food consume, from the sunlight we absorb, and from sleep.
 It’s also possible to increase our Ki through breathing exercises as well as meditation.
 When we die, Ki vacates our physical body

 How Does Reiki Work?

 Reiki is transferred to student from a Reiki master.
-This transference is called an attunement and allows the student to connect to an unlimited supply of life force energy.
+This transference is called an attunement or initiation and allows the student to connect to an unlimited supply of life force energy.

 Experiences during a Reiki treatment vary from being to being; however, deep relaxation is usually felt by everyone.
 You might feel a glowing radiance that flows through and surrounds you.
-Because Reiki energy encourages you to let go of all tension, anxiety, fear or other negative feelings, you might experience a state of peace and well-being.
-Some drift off to sleep or report floating outside their bodies or have visions and other mystical experiences.
+Because Reiki encourages you to let go of all tension, anxiety, fear or other negative feelings, you might experience a state of peace and well-being.
+Some drift off to sleep.
 At the end of a treatment, you feel refreshed and balanced.